apache/trafficcontrol/docs/source/api/v2/deliveryservices_request.rst

 :details: An object describing the actual parameters for the Delivery Service request

 	:customer:        Name of the customer associated with the :term:`Delivery Service`
-	:deepCachingType: An optional string describing when to do Deep Caching for this :term:`Delivery Service` - one of:

-		NEVER
-			Never use deep caching (default)
-		ALWAYS
-			Always use deep caching

 	:deliveryProtocol: The protocol used to retrieve content from the CDN - one of:

 		* http